gscontras/ESSLLI-2016/chapters/1-introduction.md

 #### Application 1: Simple referential communication

-In its initial formulation, [Frank and Goodman (2012)](../papers/frankgoodman2012.pdf) use the basic RSA framework to model referent choice in efficient communication.
+In its initial formulation, reft:frankgoodman2012 use the basic RSA framework to model referent choice in efficient communication.
 To see the mechanism at work, imagine a referential communication game with three objects, as in Fig. 2.

 <img src="../images/rsa_scene.pdf" alt="Fig. 2: Example referential communication scenario from Frank & Goodman (2012).
 Speakers choose a single word, *u*, to signal an object, *s*." style="width: 400px;"/>
-<center>Fig. 2: Example referential communication scenario from Frank & Goodman (2012).
+<center>Fig. 2: Example referential communication scenario from Frank and Goodman.
 Speakers choose a single word, <i>u</i>, to signal an object, <i>s</i>.</center>

 Suppose a speaker wants to signal an object, but only has a single word with which to do so.
 Applying the RSA model schematized in Fig. 1 to the communication scenario in Fig. 2, the speaker *S<sub>1</sub>* chooses a word *u* to best signal an object *s* to a literal listener *L<sub>0</sub>*, who interprets *u* in proportion to the prior probability of naming objects in the scenario (i.e., to an object’s salience, P(s)).
 The pragmatic listener *L<sub>1</sub>* reasons about the speaker’s reasoning, and interprets *u* accordingly.
 By formalizing the contributions of salience and efficiency, the RSA framework provides an information-theoretic definition of informativeness in pragmatic inference. <!-- This definition will prove crucial in understanding the contribution of contextual pre- dictability of collective properties in the interpretation of plural predication. -->